LafeLabs/PostCapitalistIndustry/Measures.md

 It looks on examinign this that I need a resonator chapter, right after motors, when the motor has been built and testing is happening.
 Need to get ideas of Q and damping in, real and imaginary Z.

+### Start with Mass

+What is mass?
+How do we measure it?
+Why do we care?
+Mass represents how much of something there is in an object.
+Everything I deal with in this work will either be some sort of massless field like the field around a magnet, or various objects and substances made up of atoms.
+In the case of the former it mostly does not make sense to talk about mass.
+In the case of the latter the total mass can generally be thought of as the number of atoms times how heavy each atom is.
+We can think of an atom as a sun-like nucleus surrounded by a cloud of probability that describes the location of electrons on the outside.
+The nucleus is made up of positively charged protons and neutral neutrons

+If we ignore the electrons it always make a much smaller than 0.1% difference and they can be ignored.